ABDO176ELTAWEEL/deepfake-detection/README.md

 **Goal:** Given a fake frame, identify which manipulation method was used — Deepfakes, Face2Face, or FaceSwap.

 > Note: This is a **fake-only** classifier.
-Real frames are excluded because they carry no manipulation signal and would make the task trivially easier while hurting class separation.
+Real frames are excluded because they carry no manipulation signal and would make the task trivial, while degrading class separation.

 #### Pipeline
 ```
 Fake Frames (3 classes) → Index Building → Training → Group-Level Eval → Robustness Testing
 ```